sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 = 4.2.0 =

-* Security Update: ** Please be sure to review this doc, as you may need to adjust the settings: https://sevenspark.com/docs/contact-form-7-dynamic-text-extension/allow-data-access **
+* Security Update: ** Please be sure to review this doc, as you may need to adjust the settings: [Documentation by SevenSpark](https://sevenspark.com/docs/contact-form-7-dynamic-text-extension/allow-data-access), [Documentation by AuRise Creative](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/security/) **
 * Feature: Added Settings Screen with Allow Lists
 * Feature: Added Form Scanner
 * Feature: Added Allow List key validation in CF7 Form Validator